shreeyasksen/Assignment2.7/assignment.md

 To get an idea of how the CRUD app should look like, refer to the folder `apps/part-2-final-assignment` to get an idea.

-Please refer to the sample and understand what is happening before submitting your assignment.
+Please refer to the example and understand what is happening before submitting your assignment.
 Include comments in your code to show your understanding.

 ### Optional Tasks